 Bake for 10-12 minutes or until pancakes are cooked through and fluffy.

-I think these pancakes would make a great whoopie pie….I think that I need to come up with a yummy filling for these…I love their soft, cake-like texture is perfect.
+I think these grain-free pumpkin pancakes would make a great whoopie pie…all I need to do is come up with a yummy filling for them.
+Their soft, cake-like texture is perfect.
 Maybe my Nutella frosting will work!

 Serve with maple syrup, if desired.